 Culture Smart guides review: the authors

 So, who writes the Culture Smart guides?
-Culture Smart! handpicks all of their authors based on their individual knowledge, experience, passion for and familiarity with a particular country’s culture.
+Culture Smart handpicks all of their authors based on their individual knowledge, experience, passion for and familiarity with a particular country’s culture.

 They utilize individuals who have lived, studied, and taught extensively in their respective countries, but who are foreigners themselves.
 This way, they can still observe a destination’s culture with an objective eye.
 (Because they probably haven’t gotten used to the smell of stinky tofu.
 I’m still looking at you, Taiwan.)

 The Culture Smart authors are academics, adventurers, businessmen and women, and frequent travelers of the area in question.
-Through Culture Smart guidebooks they provide an account that is both deeply researched and simply relayed.
+Through Culture Smart guidebooks they provide an account that is both deeply researched and simply explained.
 In other words, I trust their interpretations completely!

 How accurate are Culture Smart guides?

 I’ve read many Culture Smart guides and they all have proven incredibly accurate.
 Much of the stuff in these guidebooks are things it took me months in a destination to learn, and only via the hard way.
-Want reinforcement?
-Read your Culture Smart guide again after your trip and you’ll recognize the accuracy in every statement.

 I am living proof

-However, the most accurate statement I think I’ve read in all the Culture Smart guides can be found in Culture Smart!
+The most accurate statement I think I’ve read in all the Culture Smart guides can be found in Culture Smart!
 Italy:

 Although it is possible to be seen by an optician on the Italian national health service, it is simpler to get things checked before you go.
 Remember to take a spare pair of glasses with you and a copy of your prescription.